-The Employee Stock Ownership Plan ("ESOP") was adopted by the Company's Board of Directors and approved by the shareholders, effective January 1, 1985.
-The ESOP is intended to qualify as an employee stock ownership plan, as defined in Section 4975(e)(7) of the Internal Revenue Code, and as a stock bonus plan under Section 401(a) of the Internal Revenue Code.
-Under the ESOP, a trust was created by the Company to hold plan assets, with The Bank of California, N.A. acting as trustee.
+The Employee Stock Ownership Plan ("ESOP") was adopted by the Company's Board of Directors and approved by the shareholders effective January 1, 1985.
+The ESOP is intended to qualify as an employee stock ownership plan as defined in Section 4975(e)(7) of the Internal Revenue Code, and as a stock bonus plan under Section 401(a) of the Internal Revenue Code.
+A trust was created by the Company under the ESOP to hold plan assets, with Union Bank of California, N.A. acting as trustee.
 The Company may amend or terminate the ESOP at any time.
-All assets acquired by the trust are administered by a Plan Committee appointed by the Board of Directors composed of Edward Diaz, Gary Gibson, Thomas Sauer, Delight Saxton and Nanci Clifton (all Company employees) for the exclusive benefit of employees who are participants in the ESOP and their designated beneficiaries.
+All assets acquired by the trust are administered by a Plan Committee composed of Nanci Clifton, Edward Diaz, Brian Jensen, Thomas Sauer, Delight Saxton and Sandy Waggoner (all Company employees) for the exclusive benefit of employees who are participants in the ESOP and their designated beneficiaries.
 Employees, who are 21 years or older, are entitled to participate in the ESOP when they have completed one year of service to the Company by June 30 of any year.
-As of December 31, 1994, 143 employees of the Company were participants in the ESOP.
-Allocations to each eligible participant's trust account are made each year from Company contributions, trust income or loss and re-allocations of forfeited ESOP benefits if the participant remains employed throughout the year and has worked a minimum number of hours or his employment has terminated due to death or retirement (as that term is defined in the ESOP), during that year.
+As of December 31, 1996, 153 employees of the Company were participants in the ESOP.
+Allocations to each eligible participant's trust account are made each year from Company contributions, trust income or loss and re-allocations of forfeited ESOP benefits if the participant remains employed throughout the year and has worked a minimum number of hours or his employment has terminated due to death or retirement (as that term is defined in the ESOP) during that year.
 Allocations are made based upon each participant's compensation from the Company and time employed by the Company.
 As provided by law, a participant's interest in the ESOP becomes 20% vested after three years of service and will continue to vest at 20% per year thereafter until it is fully vested after the seventh year or upon death or total disability.
 The vesting schedule will be accelerated and the Company's contributions and ESOP allocations will be modified if the ESOP becomes a "top heavy plan" under federal tax laws.

 In general, Company contributions are immediately tax deductible by the Company, but participants do not recognize income for tax purposes until distributions are made to them.
 The amount of Company contributions to the ESOP in cash, Company stock or other property is determined by the Company's Board of Directors each year with consideration for federal tax laws.
-The Company's cash contribution to the ESOP for the 1994 plan year is \$550,000, and it had made an aggregate of \$2,225,000 in cash contributions for the five prior years.
+The Company contributed \$650,000 cash to the ESOP for the 1996 plan year, and it had made an aggregate of \$2,525,000 in cash contributions for the five prior years.
 Employees may not make contributions to the ESOP.
 Contributions in cash are used to purchase Company stock; however, other investments may be made and loans may be incurred by the ESOP for the purchase of Company stock.